 Satellite transmitters track seaducks' migrations

 On an early spring day a flock of black and white ducks bobs in the waters of the Gastineau Channel near Juneau.
 They’re goldeneyes, and a closer look reveals a mixed flock of Barrow’s and common goldeneyes.
 An even closer look reveals that one duck sports a short antenna.
 In coming months, this duck will provide biologists with a wealth of information about the migration ecology of Barrow’s Goldeneyes.

-In April, biologists surgically implanted small satellite ...
+In April, biologists surgically implanted small satellite transmitters ...
 Goldeneyes Article Continued

 Deer Urine Banned as Scent Attractant for Hunters

 When deer hunting season opens in Alaska this August, hunters will no longer be able to use any scent attractants that contain deer or elk urine.

 Hunters sometimes use urine-based scents to attract deer or to mask human scent.
 It is sold in hunting supply stores and through on-line catalogues.
 Most contain urine from domestic deer, often does in estrus.
 Deer and elk urine is possible route into Alaska for chronic wasting disease (CWD), a degenerative, fatal illness that affects deer, ...
 Scent Banned Article Continued

 A Humble Fish Story in Which Old Halvorsen and a

 Master Angler Encounter a Lalapalooza of a Fish